2023 Annual Conference Sessions: Budgeting and Forecasting

 No Easy Answers: Risks, Uncertainty, and Reserves.

 Government leaders make decisions for a living.
-With good decision-making, they can greatly improve the lives of their constituents and further their own careers.
-But decision-making is messy.
+With good decision making, they can greatly improve the lives of their constituents and further their own careers.
+But decision making is messy.
 It is often done by groups, so there are conflicting points of view.
 It is usually time constrained, so there isn’t time to consider everything.
 There is always uncertainty, usually more than we realize.
-And it is done by humans, so it comes with the myriad well-documented psychological biases.
+And it is done by humans, so it comes with the myriad of well-documented psychological biases.
 Finance officers can help their organization make better decisions by "architecting" the decision-making environment.
-In this session, we will discuss the key skills of a decision-architect, how finance officers have used them, and how you can build them.
+In this session, we will discuss the key skills of a decision architect, how finance officers have used them, and how you can build them.

 Forecast with Confidence: Improving Your Skills to Make Better Decisions for Your Government

 Forecasting is a foundational part of budgeting and financial planning.
-Forecasts allow public officials to anticipate future resource availability and plan accordingly.
-Forecasts are used to develop budgets that are balanced and affordable.
-Longer-term forecasts analyze the financial sustainability of existing policies and programs and to provide warning of potential imbalances.
-A forecast can be used to create a shared basis for discussion of what the fiscal future might look like and, then, what actions can be taken to change the future.
-In this session we will discuss the skills you need to make the best forecasts you can, in the time you have available.
-We'll also discuss how forecasting practices can be adapted to volatile and uncertain environment.
+Forecasts allow public officials to anticipate future resource availability and plan accordingly and are essential for developing budgets that are balanced and affordable.
+Longer-term forecasts analyze the financial sustainability of existing policies and programs and provide warning of potential imbalances.
+A forecast can also be used to create a shared basis for discussion of what the fiscal future might look like and what actions can be taken to change the future.
+In this session, we will discuss the skills you need to make the best forecasts in the time you have available.
+We'll also discuss how forecasting practices can be adapted to volatile and uncertain environments.

 Sessions for Tuesday, May 23